vancuf/Cybersecurity-Portfolio/xodus_cybersecurity_case_study.md

 **Vanel Cuffie**
 Cybersecurity & Software Developer

-- 15+ years of professional experience as a computer graphic artist.
+- With 15+ years of professional experience as a digital artist, I’ve developed exceptional creativity and precision.
+Over that time, I also grew my software engineering skills, building cross-platform apps and local AI tools — a combination that naturally evolved into my current focus on cybersecurity and privacy-first system design.
 - Transitioning into cybersecurity with a focus on secure systems, ethical hacking, and privacy-first product design.
 - Passionate about building tools that combine **strong security**, **good UX**, and **practical real-world deployment**.